Board Of Advisors

 Carolyn Sherer VandenDolder, Fellow

-Carolyn assists with writing, special projects, and events.
+Carolyn assists with writing, special projects, events, and public presentations.
 A peace and social justice activist since young adulthood, she now understands how population exacerbates virtually all other problems facing our modern society and is the root of many of them.
 She is delighted to be working on such a vital issue and to be associated with such dedicated, gifted people.